 Boswell met Caroline Kircheisen on July 12, 1764.
 He rented an apartment in her father's building during his Berlin stay.
 He described her on this first occasion as "comely, fresh, good-humoured, and gay, and had an ease of behaviour that pleased me greatly".
 On July 18 he wrote that "I sat by my dear Mademoiselle Caroline, whom I find more and more agreeable."

-Boswell and her spent some time with each other during the summer of 1764, although it can not be considered one of Boswell's amourous relationships.
+Boswell and Caroline spent some time with each other during the summer of 1764, although it can not be considered one of Boswell's amorous relationships.
 Even so, on July 20, he wrote that in the evening "I made Mademoiselle play me a sweet air on the harpsichord to compose me for gentle slumbers.
 Happy man that I am!"

-The easy relationship between the two is illustrated by some of the in a letter sent by Caroline to Boswell in Brunswick, received by him around August 20, 1764:
+The easy relationship between the two is illustrated by a letter sent by Caroline to Boswell in Brunswick, received by him around August 20, 1764:

 I was delighted to hear that the Court of Brunswick does justice to your merit.
 Between ourselves, does this not nourish that slight tendency towards vanity that you have?
 Admit frankly that I have guessed right in thinking that it is nectar to you.
 I fancy you will come back a perfect Spaniard, and woe to whoever does not treat you humbly and respectfully.
 I shall already have prepared myself in advance....